TimSchopf/undercover_request/README.md

 import undercover_request
 ```

-@param url: the url string from which the request object is wanted
+@param url: the url from which the request object is wanted  (type str)
-@param request_type: get or post request
+@param request_type: 'get' or 'post' request (type str)
-@param params: parameters sent to the url
+@param params: parameters sent to the url (type dict())
-@param timeout: waiting for a response after a given number of seconds
+@param timeout: waiting for a response after a given number of seconds (type int)
-@return: returns a requests.Response object from given url with random user agent and random proxy
+@return: returns a requests.Response instance from given url with random user agent and random proxy

 #### Example